 Plan to spend time in a dedicated children’s play area before boarding the plane.
 If the airport doesn’t offer a play zone, most children will figure something out!

-Unless you are flying in first or business, airplanes seats are tiny, and people covet what little space they have.
+Unless you are flying in first or business, airplane seats are tiny, and people covet what little space they have.
 Things can get ugly if children treat the plane and associated gadgets – window shade, tray table, and surrounding seats – like a preschool playroom.

 Remove young children’s shoes once you are in your seats.
 Kids seem less inclined to kick the seat in front of them if they are in socks or bare feet.